|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon black pepper

-- 4-6 garlic cloves (or 1 tablespoon bottled pureed garlic)
+- 4 to 6 garlic cloves (or 1 tablespoon bottled puréed garlic)

 - 2 tablespoons lime juice (freshly squeezed)

 Rinse the fish and pat dry.
-Place in a flat baking dish (like a glass lasagna-type casserole dish), and pour 1/3 of the marinade/sauce over.
+Place in a flat baking dish (like a glass lasagna-type casserole dish), and pour 1/3 of the marinade over.
 Reserve the rest for later.

 Turn the fish several times, making sure all surfaces are covered in sauce.
 Allow to marinate at least 10 minutes, or up to 24 hours in advance (covered and refrigerated) if preparing for a dinner party.

-Prepare the grill by brushing with a little oil - this will help prevent sticking.
-If using a fish cage to barbecue, be sure to also oil the interior surfaces of the cage.
+Prepare the grill by brushing with a little oil to prevent sticking.
+If using a fish basket to barbecue, be sure to also oil the interior surfaces of the basket.

-Grilling Tips: Grill the fish for at least 3 minutes per side before attempting to turn it - this will also prevent sticking.
-To check whether your fish is cooked: Insert a fork into the thickest part of the steak and gently pull the meat apart.
+Grill the fish for at least 3 minutes per side before attempting to turn it; this also will help prevent sticking.
+To check whether your fish is cooked, insert a fork into the thickest part of the steak and gently pull the meat apart.
 If the inner flesh is still translucent and dense (not flaky), the fish still requires a few more minutes of cooking time.
 When done, the inner flesh will be opaque and will flake easily.